njmcode/blog/_posts/2017-04-11-google-autodraw-webapp-uncanny-valley.md

 As I said at the top, this is *not* about 'native vs web'.
 I believe the two can co-exist and complement each other very well.
 And of course I remain a staunch believer in PWA principles such as those used by AutoDraw, and the future of Web apps in general.

 If there's one TL;DR to it all, it's this: we can't afford to half-ass these hybrid 'site'/'app' experiences, else we run the risk of ostracizing users further than if we had kept a much clearer distinction between the two forms.
-So be honest with yourself; test everything on a device; don't be afraid to beat the UX drum; and be prepared to get some dirty hacks on in the service of a greater user experience.
-Be a web developer, in other words.
-Eventually, the platform will catch up.
+We need to be honest with ourselves about the feel of our web apps; test everything on devices, and early; and be prepared to get some dirty hacks on in the service of a greater user experience.
+Eventually, hopefully, the platform will catch up.

 That, or we'll all be writing Facebook Instant Articles full-time in a couple of years. _That_ would be dystopian.